Decision Tree - Explained

 In a decision-making process, a decision tree is a graphical and statistical representation of the likely outcome of a decision.
 It is called a decision tree because is uses a tree-shaped diagram or a branching method to depict an action or a decision and also its likely outcomes.
 A decision tree serves a decision support tool that organizations employ when making certain sensitive or strategic decisions.
 The probable reaction of the systems in the organizations to decisions made are also graphically presented using the decision tree.
 Using the decision tree, an organization can easily see the connectedness of certain decisions and their possible consequences.

-A Little More on What is a Decision Tree
+How is a Decision Tree Used?

 Individuals and corporate organizations can enjoy the benefits of a decision tree.
 Typically, a decision tree is a graphical presentation of all possible outcomes that are attributable to a decision.
 A decision, whether simple or complex has implications.
 Also, decisions can be connected and will also have a range of related potential outcomes, these are depicted by the decision tree.
 As a decision-making support system, the risks of actions and decisions can be depicted on a decision tree.
 Assuming an organization is in a complex situation and certain decisions are to be made, a decision tree provides support and clarifications on the complex situation.
 Potential outcomes are displayed using a branching method that can be easily understood and interpreted by the reader.